apache/datafusion-comet/docs/source/user-guide/tuning.md

 Comet will allocate at least `spark.comet.memory.overhead.min` memory per pool.

+## Shuffle Memory Management

+When Comet performs a columnar JVM shuffle (rather than a native shuffle) then memory is allocated independently of the Unified or Native Memory Management approach.

+By default, the amount of executor memory allocated for JVM shuffle is `spark.comet.columnar.shuffle.memory.factor * spark.executor.memory`.
+The default value for `spark.comet.columnar.shuffle.memory.factor` is `1.0`.

 ### Determining How Much Memory to Allocate

 Generally, increasing memory overhead will improve query performance, especially for queries containing joins and